yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

+# Required preparations for debugging an ESP32 board:

-## 1. Debugging an ESP32-S3 with builtin JTAG adapter:
+## Scenario 1: Debugging an ESP32-S3 via builtin JTAG adapter:

 ESP32-S3 dev boards featuring two USB ports can be debugged without usage of an external JTAG adapter (e.g. ESP32-Prog).
-Therefore the preparation for online debugging is easy:
+Therefore the preparation for online debugging is quickly done:

 ### a) Connect both USB ports on the dev board with the computer:

 <p align="center"><img src="https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/debugging/Debugging_via_2nd_USB_port.jpg" height="200"/></p>

 With both USB ports connected you see two additional COM ports and a usb device "USB JTAG/serial debug unit".
+Your operating system might automatically assign a default driver to it.
+In most cases it's the wrong one and useless for our purposes.

-### b) Replace driver for device "USB JTAG/serial debug unit":
+### b) Assign libwdi driver to device "USB JTAG/serial debug unit":
-Initially Windows assigns a generic driver to it.
-It must be replaced with the **libwdi** driver (ex WinUSB).
+A special driver called **libwdi** (ex WinUSB) needs to be assigned to the device.
 There are two ways to do it:
 - by using the well known **Zadig** tool and choosing the device "USB JTAG/serial debug unit (Interface 2)" or
 - by replacing the default driver with the one from the provided  [**zip file**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging/JTAG%20adapter%20driver) (containing the original Espressif driver).
-Under Windows just start device manager, right click on the device and select "driver update" -> "Search for driver on my PC" and perform the usual steps.
+Unzip the file content into a temporary folder and perform the necessary steps to install the driver.
+Under Windows just start device manager, right click on the device and select "driver update" -> "Search for driver on my PC" and select the just created temp folder.

-After successfully installing the driver the device properties should look like this on Windows:
+After successfully installing the driver view the device properties and check if the driver has been assigned ok.
+On Windows it should look like this:

 ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/debugging/Installation_WinUSB_for_builtin_JTAG_espressif_driver.jpg)

-### c) Now add a few needed lines to the [env:debug] section of the project's platformio.ini file.
+### c) Add a few needed lines to the [env:debug] section of the project's platformio.ini file:
 This requests OpenOCD tool be installed (if it's still missing) and sets the proper values for debugging.
 ```
 [env:debug]